gabriel-lando/website/README.md

 ## About

-A single-page interactive business card with a flip animation, displaying contact and professional information for Gabriel Lando, Expert Software Applications Engineer at HP Inc.
+A single-page interactive business card with a flip animation, displaying profile, links, skills, experience, education, and highlight stats for Gabriel Lando.

 ## Tech Stack